 - 1. The test results must be announced in writing to the student within ten days of the date of the test apart from the exceptions laid down in the Teaching and Examination Regulations.
+Results of projects, reports and portfolios are announced within 15 working days.
 The study programme administration is responsible for announcing the test results.
 The privacy of students will be respected when test results are announced. - 2.
 Students are entitled to inspect all assessed tests and the accompanying assessment criteria and to be given feedback on the results. - 3.
-Inspection is subject to the procedure described below:

-Review into and response to examinations or assignments takes place in the first following unit at scheduled moments.

-Review of internship reports takes place at the request of the student by means of a personal appointment with the assessor.
+Perusal is subject to the procedure described below. - Review into and response to examinations or assignments takes place in the first following unit at scheduled moments. - Review of internship reports takes place at the request of the student by means of a personal appointment with the assessor.